Why Whole-Home Pipe Upgrades Are Becoming More Common in Aging Houses

 1. Creating a Safety Culture: Foster an environment where safety is prioritized, and employees feel empowered to speak up.

-2. Regular Audits: Conduct frequent safety audits and address deficiencies promptly.
+2. Regular Audits: Conduct frequent safety audits and address deficiencies promptly with connected roof safety.

 3. Legal Consultation: Work with legal experts to ensure policies and practices align with federal and state requirements.